-I prefer light, bright minimalist interiors and it’s not just the aesthetics I’m drawn to, I also find them calming and uplifting.
+I prefer light, bright minimalist interiors.
+It’s not just the aesthetics I’m drawn to, I also find them calming and uplifting.
 Simple interiors are low maintenance, quick to tidy and easy to keep clean.
-Perfect when you have a busy life or don’t want to spend too much time doing the housework.
+Perfect when you have a busy life or don’t want to spend too much time doing the housework!

 I was also inspired by the interiors of Scandinavia.
-I love the clean lines, muted palettes, modesty and simplicity.
-There’s definitely an understated elegance and sophistication to Swedish interiors that really appeals to me.
+Clean lines, muted palettes, modesty and simplicity.
+There is an understated elegance and sophistication to Swedish interiors that really appeals to me.
 I find it’s a style I go back to time and time again, I even have an entire Pinterest board dedicated to it!

 After removing all the clutter and repainting the room, I personalised the space with cushions, plants and one or two collectables.
 And to stop the room looking too plain or wishy-washy, I added a printed rug.
-Rugs help to define the space and bring everything together, they’re also cosy especially if you have wood floors.
-After a little searching online I found these two gorgeous monochrome rugs.
+Rugs help to define the space drawing everything together, they’re also cosy especially if you have wood floors.
+After a little searching, I found these two gorgeous monochrome rugs.
 I couldn’t decide between the two so I bought both, which I’ll admit wasn’t very minimalist of me!

-My love of monochrome print stems from an admiration of 1960’s style and Op Art in particular Mary Quant, Bridget Riley and, of course, my all time favourite Twiggy.
+My love of monochrome print stems from an admiration of 1960s style and Op Art.
+I love Mary Quant, Bridget Riley and, of course, my all-time favourite Twiggy.
 I think a monochrome print gives the room a slightly retro edge and despite enjoying minimalism I’ll always be vintage at heart!

 This post is in collaboration with Furniture Village.